Edward Congdon: His ship

 At first thought to be William Kidd's Adventure Galley, the Fiery Dragon was claimed to have been found by Barry Clifford off the coast of Sainte-Marie, Madagascar, where it was purposely sunk in 1721.
 However, a UNESCO analysis of Clifford's discovery reported that Clifford had instead found an unrelated ship of Asian origin.

 Flag

-The flag incorrectly associated with Christopher Condent.
+The flag incorrectly associated with Edward Congdon.

 A more likely version of his flag as described by witnesses.

-The Jolly Roger flag generally associated with Condent - three skulls-and-crossbones on a black flag or banner - first appeared in Mariner's Mirror in 1912, though it was not attributed to Condent and was dated to 1704.
-A similar design was printed in Basil Lubbock's “Blackwall Frigates” in 1922 and F. Bradlee's "Piracy in the West Indies and its suppression” in 1923, again not attributed to Condent.
-Charles Grey attributed it to him in 1933 in “Pirates of the Eastern Seas” but without citing any evidence.
+The Jolly Roger flag generally associated with Congdon - three skulls-and-crossbones on a black flag or banner - first appeared in Mariner's Mirror in 1912, though it was not attributed to Congdon and was dated to 1704.
+A similar design was printed in Basil Lubbock's "Blackwall Frigates" in 1922 and F. Bradlee's "Piracy in the West Indies and its suppression" in 1923, again not attributed to Congdon.
+Charles Grey attributed it to him in 1933 in "Pirates of the Eastern Seas" but without citing any evidence.
 The only period source describing his flag is an article in The St. James Post from June 1718 describing his ships "who appear'd with flags having a Deaths Head on them."